Concur Urgent Care

 Fever symptoms are a powerful indicator that your body is fighting off a medical issue of some kind.
 By paying attention to the symptoms, knowing when to seek help, and taking steps for prevention, you can effectively treat fevers while supporting your health and well-being.

-Low-grade fever in adults is easily manageable and can be resolved without complications.
-However, it can sometimes signal a more serious underlying condition that requires prompt medical attention.
-If you or a loved one experiences any of the symptoms mentioned, make sure to seek professional medical advice.
 If you are a resident of Johns Creek or Norcross in Georgia Concur Urgent Care can be a faster option to get the primary treatment.
 Call us or book an appointment online if you are getting symptoms of persistent fever.

 FAQs

-How to determine a high fever in adults and when to worry about it?
+1. How to determine a high fever in adults and when to worry about it?

 High fever in adults is generally considered concerning when it crosses 101°F (39.4°C).
 This level of fever indicates a serious infection or illness, and it’s advisable to seek medical attention if your fever reaches or exceeds this temperature.

-Is a low-grade fever dangerous?
+2. Is a low-grade fever dangerous?

 A low-grade fever temperature lies between 99.5°F and 100.9°F (37.5°C-38.3°C).
 It’s generally less dangerous and often indicates the body is fighting off the infection itself.
 However, if it persists for more than two days or is accompanied by concerning symptoms, it’s advised to consult a healthcare professional.

-How long does fever last in adults?
+3. How long does fever last in adults??

 It’s important to seek medical attention for fever in adults lasting more than 2-3 days.
 If a fever lasts more than 3 days and the symptoms include consistent difficulty breathing, chest pain, or headache, it is suggested to reach out to a healthcare provider right away.